skip to Main Content

 Participant Information, Enrolment and Orientation

-Information on individual Units of Competency trom Training Package qualifications can be accessed via the Training.gov.au website.
+Information on individual Units of Competency from Training Package qualifications can be accessed via the Training.gov.au website.
 ADAS accredited course competencies are available from ADAS on request.

 Student Induction

-All students will undertake an induction process at the commencement of the training program.
-This induction will cover not only ADAS’ policies and procedures, but will also provide details of the ATEs own policies and procedures.
+All students will undertake an induction process at the start of the training program.
+This induction will cover ADAS’ policies and procedures and provide details of the ATE’s own policies and procedures.

 Students will be briefed on all relevant training and assessment issues including, but not limited to: